-The mean age was 70 years, 42% were female, and 35% were Black participants.
-Median baseline eGFR among cases and controls was 74 and 83 mL/min/1.73m2, and median albuminuria was 16 vs. 10 mg/g, respectively.
-The median time between the REGARDS baseline and the hospitalization was 4.3 (2.5-6) years.
+Among the 352 participants in our study, the mean age was 70 years, 42% were female, and 35% were Black.
+Median baseline eGFR among cases and controls was 74 and 83 mL/min/1.73m2, and median albuminuria was 16 and 10 mg/g, respectively.
+The median time between the baseline study visit and the hospitalization was 4.3 (2.5-6) years.
 The mean and distribution of the summary secretion score was 55 ± 14.
-Most AKI events were stage 1 (91.2%).
-The median summary secretion score was lower, although not significantly so, among the cases than the controls, 56 vs. 58.
-In a multivariable model adjusted for eGFR and albuminuria, the secretion score was not associated with sepsis-associated AKI (OR: 1.00, 95% confidence interval 0.99 to 1.02).
-In quartile analysis, results were similar.
-Compared to the highest quartile, while the point estimate for AKI was higher in the lowest quartile, this association did not reach statistical significance.
+Most AKI events were KDIGO stage 1 (91.2%).
+The median summary secretion score was 56 among cases and 58 among controls (p-value for non-zero difference: ?).
+In a multivariable model adjusted for eGFR and albuminuria, the baseline secretion score was not associated with risk of sepsis-associated AKI (OR: 1.00, 95% confidence interval 0.99 to 1.02).
+In analyses using quartiles of the secretion score, Compared to the highest secretion score quartile, the lower three quartiles had numerically greater risk of sepsis-associated AKI, but the associations did not reach statistical significance.

 Serum creatinine and albuminuria, the most widely used metrics to evaluate kidney function, primarily reflect glomerular health and do not fully capture essential tubular functions, such as proximal tubule reabsorptive capacity, defense from infection, tubule protein synthesis, secretion, and acid-base homeostasis.
-Lower tubular secretion has been associated with greater severity of interstitial fibrosis and tubular atrophy, the final common pathway in the progression of chronic kidney disease.5 In this cohort of individuals who were admitted to the hospital due to sepsis, we did not find an association between lower secretory solute clearance at baseline with future risk of sepsis-associated AKI.
+Lower tubular secretion is associated with greater severity of biopsy-proven interstitial fibrosis and tubular atrophy, which is the final common pathway in the progression of chronic kidney disease.5 In this cohort of individuals who were hospitalized due to sepsis, we did not find an association between lower secretory solute clearance at baseline with future risk of sepsis-associated AKI.

-Among persons with pre-renal etiologies for AKI, we have previously shown that lower tubular secretion at time of health is associated with increased risk of future AKI, serious electrolyte abnormalities, and other adverse outcomes, independent of eGFR, albuminuria, and other risk factors.6 Among critically ill patients, others have shown that lower secretion score at the time of the AKI event is associated with higher risk of MAKE independent of the severity of illness, serum creatinine, and tubular injury markers.7 Our findings here, for future sepsis-associated AKI, stand in contrast with our original hypothesis that tubular dysfunction at baseline is associated with higher risk of future AKI.
+Among persons with pre-renal etiologies for AKI, we previously showed that lower tubular secretion at time of health?? is associated with increased risk of future AKI, serious electrolyte abnormalities, and other adverse outcomes, independent of eGFR, albuminuria, and other risk factors.6 Among critically ill patients, others have shown that lower tubular secretion at the time of the AKI event is associated with higher risk of MAKE independent of the severity of illness, serum creatinine, and tubular injury markers.7 Our findings here stand in contrast with our original hypothesis that worse tubular secretory function at baseline is associated with higher risk of future sepsis-associated AKI.
 The reasons underlying these null findings are unclear, but several possibilities deserve consideration.
 First, the number of events was a relatively small and we may have been underpowered.
-Second, although we matched elapsed time between baseline and the AKI event, this time was variable, and longer time between secretion measurement and the AKI event may have led to weaker signals.
+Second, although we matched elapsed time between baseline and the hospitalization, this time was variable, and longer time between secretion measurement and the AKI event may have led to weaker signals.
 Although, we have found associations between tubular dysfunction and AKI after similar times, it is plausible that due to the different pathophysiology of septic AKI this study was null.
 Third, over 90% of the participants had stage 1 AKI, thus more severe AKI episodes may have led to different results.
 Finally, we did not have access to other important information about severity of sepsis such as Sequential Organ Failure Assessment scores.

 Strengths of this study include the use of a well-characterized, sizeable cohort with a significant prevalence of diabetes and hypertension, placing participants at high risk for AKI.
 The size and available follow-up of REGARDS provided over 2000 hospital admissions with sepsis and access to urine specimens collected before these events occurred.
-We also evaluated multiple markers of tubular secretion score and created a composite score and accounted for baseline eGFR and albuminuria.
+We also evaluated multiple markers of tubular secretion as a composite score and accounted for baseline eGFR and albuminuria.